 Paul K. Lawton (he/him) is all over the map in the worst way possible.
 A former sociology professor and ethnographic researcher, Paul was behind some Canadian record labels (Mammoth Cave Recording Co and Pleasence Records), and played in a few too many bands (Ketamines, Century Palm, Myelin Sheaths, for example).
 His music blog “Slagging Off” made people mad, causing CBC to label him “the most hated man in Canadian music.”
 Paul was a contributor to Weird Canada, organizing the WYRD FEST traveling music festival, as well as a monthly punk 7” review column in Beatroute Magazine that he was convinced no one actually read.
 Follow his wildly unpopular tweets @quartermass.

 Jesse Locke (he/him) is a writer, podcaster, and musician based in Toronto.
-He currently contributes to outlets including Bandcamp Daily, The Ringer, Xtra, Musicworks, Tone Glow, and Aquarium Drunkard.
-Jesse hosts the meditative experimental music podcast Tracing Spaces and is the author of the biography Heavy Metalloid Music: The Story of Simply Saucer.
+He currently contributes to outlets including Pitchfork, Bandcamp Daily, The Ringer, Xtra, Musicworks, Tone Glow, and Aquarium Drunkard.
+Jesse hosts the music interview podcast Tracing Spaces and is the author of the biography Heavy Metalloid Music: The Story of Simply Saucer.
 He plays drums with the bands Tough Age, Motorists, Chandra, and Simply Saucer.
 Follow him on Twitter! @wipeoutbeat

 Luke Ottenhof (he/him) is a freelance writer and musician based in Toronto (and sometimes Kingston).
 He’s written for The Guardian, Pitchfork, Globe and Mail, Toronto Star, MEL, and others.
 He bullies his city councillor on Twitter: @lukeottenhof